 - Activities: Most museums and attractions cost about $10-16 USD.

 Money Saving Tips

 - Book in Advance - My trip to the Stockholm train station taught me that travel around Sweden is expensive, especially if you are booking only a day or two before hand.
 Prices can vary wildly, even if it is just the difference of a day.
-Booking trains or buses 3-4 weeks in advance can get you around 40-50% off.
+Booking trains or buses three to four weeks in advance can get you around 40-50% off.

 - Buy a Rail Pass - If you plan to do a lot of traveling around, buy a rail pass before you get to the country.
 You’ll end up saving a few hundred dollars off the high cost of travel.
 This can be a good alternative to booking in advance if you are like me and plan everything last minute.

-- Go buffet - Lunch is the best time to have lunch in Sweden.
+- Go buffet - Lunch is the best time to have a meal in Sweden.
 Buffets and restaurants have set meals for around $13 USD.
 It’s the best deal you can find and one utilized a lot by locals.